 “Stop, Les’ette.
 It will be okay.
 You can trust me.”

 “You willing to stake your life on that?”

 He grabbed me, spinning me around to face him.
 “No, something more important.
 I would stake yours.”

 With that, our door skidded open, and the Astronaut marched in.
 I clutched No’ll closer, protectively, fearfully, fervently.
 He cannot die for me, I resolved.
 That’s going just a bit too far.

 He hid as much of me as he could within the folds of his arms, pressing my face against his chest.
-I could hear the thrumming of his heart as the creature marched up to us.
+I could hear the rapid palpitations of his heart as the creature marched up to us.
 I tried to push away, but No’ll wouldn’t let me.

 Suddenly a hiss of static penetrated my mind.
 The black-and-white static grew behind my eyelids, swift and severe.
-No’ll and I crumbled into one another.
+No’ll and I crumpled against one another.
 I couldn’t feel the ground as my knees collided with it.
 My hearing became muffled.
 This invasion corrupted all my senses, even filling my mouth with a putrid, rotten taste.